insin/nwb/docs/guides/ReactApps.md

 })
 ```

-For an complete example, see [nwb-react-tutorial](https://github.com/insin/nwb-react-tutorial/#nwb-react-tutorial), which uses nwb middleware to provide a development build for the comment box from [the React tutorial](https://facebook.github.io/react/docs/tutorial.html) from the same server it uses to implement the API.
+For a complete example, see [nwb-react-tutorial](https://github.com/insin/nwb-react-tutorial/#nwb-react-tutorial), which uses nwb middleware to provide a development build for the comment box from [the React tutorial](https://facebook.github.io/react/docs/tutorial.html) from the same server it uses to implement the API.

 > This is the way I use nwb in my Node.js projects at work, conditionally importing and using nwb's middleware based on `process.env.NODE_ENV`.